 Policies that include “possession” language are desirable as they go above and beyond the Smoke Free Ontario Act by not allowing tobacco, vapes, or other substances on school property or at school-related events.

-The following is an example of an environment administrative procedure: Alcohol, Tobacco, Vaping, Cannabis, and Drug Free Environment
+The following is an example of an administrative procedure: Alcohol, Tobacco, Vaping, Cannabis, and Drug Free Environment

-Which is supported by a prevention-focused administrative procedure: Drug, Cannabis, Alcohol and Tobacco: Standards and Education
+It is supported by a prevention-focused administrative procedure: Drug, Cannabis, Alcohol and Tobacco: Standards and Education

 Home, School and Community